📢 Our office will be closed for the Christmas break from 11:30am on Friday, 20 December 2024, and will reopen at 8:30am on Monday, 6 January 2025. 📢

 Serving Divorce Application

-Serving a divorce application
+Serving a divorce petition

-Sole applicants must serve the application on their former partner after submitting it online.
 The documents that you must serve are the following:

 • A sealed copy of the Affidavit for eFiling;